Trump's New York hush-money case will start March 25. It's the first of his criminal trials

 NEW YORK — Donald Trump's hush-money trial will go ahead as scheduled with jury selection starting on March 25, a New York judge ruled Thursday, turning aside demands for a delay from the former president's defense lawyers.

-In leaving the trial date intact, Judge Juan Manuel Merchan took advantage of a delay in the separate prosecution in Washington related to efforts to undo the election.
-That case, originally set for trial on March 4, has been effectively on hold pending the outcome of an appeal from Trump on the legally untested question of whether a former president enjoys immunity from prosecution.
+In leaving the trial date intact, Judge Juan Manuel Merchan noted a delay in the separate prosecution in Washington related to efforts to undo the election.
+That case, originally set for trial on March 4, has been effectively frozen pending the outcome of Trump's appeal on the legally untested question of whether a former president enjoys immunity from prosecution for actions taken in the White House.

-The hush money trial is expected to last up to six weeks, the judge said.
+The hush money trial is expected to last six weeks, the judge said.

 In fact, Trump has repeatedly attended court proceedings where his presence was not required.